 How John MacDonald Can Help

-John Macdonald helps people fight back against the broken civil forfeiture system in Rhode Island.
+Top rated RI Criminal Defense Attorney John E. Macdonald helps people fight back against the broken civil forfeiture system in Rhode Island.
 He successfully helps people get money and property back that was wrongfully taken from them.
-He can help you with Federal or State seizures.
+As one of the top Rhode Island Forfeiture Defense Attorneys, he can help you with Federal or State seizures.
 Whether your local police department, IRS, DEA, or the FBI is responsible for the seizure, you can fight back.
 If you have had money or property taken contact John Macdonald and find out how he can help.
 Contact us today to find out how we can help and the best way to move forward with your case.